“Never knowingly be serious.”The Eleventh Doctor, Doctor Who

 The Sexual 7

-Sexual 7s want to experience Essential Freedom in chemistry, their fascinations, and their romantic partnerships.
-Their high energy and attraction-seeking, boundary-pushing sexual drive produces colorful characters willing to drop whatever they’re doing in pursuit of something that captivates them.
-The object of desire represents a doorway to a new world; an entry into experiences they couldn’t have anticipated.
+Sexual Sevens want to experience Essential Freedom in chemistry, their fascinations, and their romantic partnerships.
+The high energy of Type Seven paired with the attraction-seeking, boundary-pushing Sexual Drive produces colorful characters who have a willingness to drop whatever they’re doing in pursuit of something that has captivated them.
+The object of desire represents a doorway to a new world and an entry into experiences they couldn’t have anticipated.

-Every partner, romance, and every turn in the evolution of a long-term partnership is a new discovery.
-They have a gluttony for arousal.
-Their talent, charm, and success comes from this capacity, but they can jump completely into one project or person, then the next and the next; the consequence is their life takes on a zigzag pattern.
-In seeking fascinating people and experiences, they want to be fascinating.
+There’s a sense that every partner, every romance, and every turn in the evolution of a long-term partnership is a new discovery.
+They can have a gluttony for arousal.
+Much of their talent, charm, and success comes from this capacity, but they can jump completely into one project or person, and then the next and the next; the consequence is that their life can take on a zig-zag pattern.
+In seeking fascinating people and experiences, Sexual Sevens want to be fascinating as well.
 Yet their tendency to be stretched thin may lead to having many interests but not a lot of proficiency in any one skill nor any particular direction in life, fueling an insecurity they may compensate for by resorting to being outrageous or provocative instead of well-rounded.

-All 7s experience difficulty being in contact with a quality of inner knowing and discernment.
-Being a sexual type interferes with the natural intelligence and discrimination of attraction and chemistry.
-It’s overridden by intense mental excitation, a need for stimulation and seeing people through a veil of imagination.
-It seems as if others become characters through the lens of a fairy tale or story.
-Therefore, a great deal of the basis for attraction is the symbolic potential the person and their relationship may open up.
-The obstruction of imagination over experience can easily turn into a pattern of chasing “peaks.”
-If imbalanced, they won’t let a situation to unfold on its own, and will goad things along with provocation to up the ante or add to the experience.
-When this happens, their natural transgressive and provocative impulses become intensified by mental activity toward exaggerated exhibitionism and fascination with the perverse.
-This staves off the possibility of sincerity and intimacy and undermines their attractiveness.
+As a type based in the Intellectual Center, all Sevens experience difficulty being in contact with a quality of inner knowing and discernment.
+When personality co-opts the Sexual Drive, it interferes with the natural intelligence and discrimination of attraction and chemistry, becoming overridden by intense mental excitation, a need for stimulation and seeing people through a veil of imagination.
+It can seem almost as if others become characters through the lens of a fairy tale or story.
+Therefore, a great deal of the basis for attraction of Sexual Sevens is the symbolic potential that the person and their relationship may open up.
+The obstruction of imagination over one’s experience can also easily turn into a pattern of chasing “peaks.”

 Character Example: Everything about the world above seems so much better than a boring life under the sea… that’s how Ariel of The Little Mermaid feels.
 She collects objects from the world above to fantasize over them and romanticize what it must be like.
 With stars in her eyes, she saves a human and instantly falls madly in love with him—so much so she will risk becoming seaweed just for the three-day chance to make him fall in love with her.
 Even if it costs her voice.
 Blindly optimistic, unfailingly sure of herself, and unrealistic in her expectations, Ariel greets everything on land with enormous joy, even if she has no vocal cords.
 It all holds delightful wonders for her to behold, from a simple fork to a walk along the shore at dusk.
 Ball gowns, carriages, horses, what wonderful things!
 So much better than her collection, or her family, or even the statue she once embraced in her cavern of wonders.
 Ariel wants it all—to feel the sand beneath her feet, to touch fire, to be away… away from her life, and in another one.
 To avoid her losses, her daddy’s temper, and her own pain.